 The function extracts from InstructionForNextAgent the code /FIN53/ coming from a very specific scenario in MT.

-The payment is a MT202 using the cover method which is not allowed anymore in CBPR+ pacs.009.
-In that case the field 53A has been translated to InstructionForNextAgent with code /FIN53/.

-More information about the origin of the /FIN53/ can be found in METAFCT002 described in the excel document MT202 to pacs.009 translation .
+More information about the origin of the /FIN53/ can be found in METAFCT001 described in the excel document MT103 to pacs.008 translation (and also in METAFCT002 MT202 CORE to pacs.009; METAFCT003 MT202 COVE to pacs.009).

 It is expected that in the next leg of the transaction, the field has been removed as it is aimed for the receiver of the MT message.
 Nevertheless the translation is provided.

+MX_To_MT53A must be maintained together with SubfunctionInstructionForNextAgent.
+The BIC is extracted by MX_To_MT53A only if the codeword /FIN53/ is followed by an exact BIC.
+If the structure is “/FIN53/BICText” or “/FIN53/BIC Text”, then the information is considered as being an invalid BIC and therefore not translated to 53A.
+In order not to loose information, the codeword and following information is therefore translated to Field 72 by the SubfunctionInstructionForNextAgent

+Note that it is not expected to have code /FIN53/ present several times.
+In the assumption this happens only the first occurrence is checked to extract a valid BIC.

 MX_To_MT53A (MXInstructionForNextAgent; MT53A)